A note on data and databases

 Likewise, we use the word “train” to describe the technical process of “teaching” machines to discern useful information, identify patterns, and make predictions — even though we resist conferring legitimacy onto the process, which is very much shaped and developed by humans and human biases.

-- Jump back to text at footnote 5“Defense Department,” Federal Register (Office of the Federal Register of the National Archives and Records Administration, and the U.S. Government Publishing Office), accessed July 11, 2021, https://www.federalregister.gov/agencies/defense-department.
+- 5 a “Defense Department,” Federal Register (Office of the Federal Register of the National Archives and Records Administration, and the U.S. Government Publishing Office), accessed July 11, 2021, https://www.federalregister.gov/agencies/defense-department.